Gary Collins (actor)

 Gary Ennis Collins (April 30, 1938 – October 13, 2012) was an American actor and television host.
-Throughout his career, he won a Daytime Emmy Award in 1984 and received a star on the Hollywood Walk of Fame in 1985.
+He won a Daytime Emmy Award in 1984 and received a star on the Hollywood Walk of Fame in 1985.

 Early life and education

-Collins was born in Venice, California.
-He was raised there by a single mother, who was a waitress and factory worker.
+Collins was born on April 30, 1938, in Los Angeles, and raised in the Venice neighborhood by a single mother, who was a waitress and factory worker.
 Collins attended Venice High School and graduated with the class of 1955.
-After attending Santa Monica College, he went into the United States Army.
+After attending Santa Monica Community College, he went into the United States Army.

 Early career

 Collins enlisted in the Army and served in Europe, where he was a radio and television performer for the Armed Forces Network.
 After his return, he performed at the Barter Theatre, a year-round repertory theatre in Abingdon, Virginia, whose director Robert Porterfield provided chances for many aspiring actors.

 Film and television

 Collins made a career in television, co-starring, with Jack Warden and Mark Slade, in the 1965 series The Wackiest Ship in the Army.
 He co-starred, with Dale Robertson and Robert Random, in the 1966–1968 series Iron Horse.
 He starred in the 1972 television series The Sixth Sense, in syndication part of Rod Serling's Night Gallery, as the parapsychologist and extrasensory perception-gifted Dr. Michael Rhodes.
 In 1974, he starred in the series Born Free, based on the life of George Adamson, a wildlife conservationist best known for his work with lions.
 Collins appeared in two episodes of Perry Mason: in 1965, he played assistant district attorney and defendant Larry Germaine in the 1965 episode, "The Case of the Fatal Fetish", and in 1966, he played murderer Alex Tanner in "The Case of the Crafty Kidnapper".